-Open help contents Lets you display help in a web browser of your choice.
+Use External Browser Lets you display help in a web browser of your choice.
 By default, the embedded browser of the IDE displays Help.
-Select In an external browser and then select the Web Browser link to select your web browser.
+Select the Use External Browser check box and then select the Web Browser link to select your web browser.

-Open window context help Determines how to display context-sensitive Help links for an open window.
+Open Window Context Help Determines how to display context-sensitive Help links for an open window.
 By default, context-sensitive Help links are displayed in the Dynamic Help view which, when opened, is docked into the current perspective like all other views.
 To display context-sensitive Help links in an infopop (similar to a tooltip), select In An Infopop.

-Open dialog context help Determines how to display context-sensitive Help links for an open dialog box.
+Open Dialog Context Help Determines how to display context-sensitive Help links for an open dialog box.
 By default, Help is displayed in the dialog box.
 To display context-sensitive Help links in an infopop (similar to a tooltip), select In An Infopop.